What is the difference between a Dog trainer & Dog Behaviourist?

 So are there actually differences?

-What can a dog trainer work on?
+what can a Dog Trainer work on?

 A Dog Trainer works on obedience, such as teaching your dog to sit, down, walk on the leash and to come back to you when called (recall).
 Whilst these skills may be considered basic obedience, a dog trainer can also teach advanced skills such as agility, and scent work.

-What can a behaviourist work on?
+What can a Dog Behaviourist work on?

 Will do the above whilst also working on major (and minor) behavioural issues your dog may have which sit outside basic training needs.
 They will assist to modify your dog’s behaviour.
 Some examples of things they could work on are; reactivity, aggression, separation anxiety, a dog that does not listen, in-home dog fighting etc.